 Some of her favorite activities are walking her dog Milly while chatting with a girlfriend, spending an entire day cooking in the kitchen, sitting at the beach for hours doing absolutely nothing, making vacation memories with her daughters and sons-in-law, and babysitting her grandson, Kai.

+In 2021, Ben moved to the Bay Area to join Grace as an assistant pastor and quickly realized why it’s called the “Best Coast.”
 In his free time, Ben loves spending time with people in any capacity, running, hiking, all things related to games and sports (particularly volleyball, football, and baseball), playing the piano, and exploring different foods and cultures.

 Naomi and her husband, Creed, met in Okinawa, Japan during her seven-year stint teaching elementary school on a military base where Creed was stationed as a rescue helicopter pilot in the US Air Force.
 Creed still serves active duty and is pursuing a PhD in International Relations at Stanford as part of his job.
 This military life has fed Naomi’s love for adventure – the Napier family has moved seven times since 2012, including two overseas moves from Okinawa and France.